rayanzaidi248/COIS-2040H-Final-Project---Rayan-Zaidi-Krish-Sureshkumar-Prajapati---Seyjal-Kaushik-Guda/README.md

 Added exception handling for cancel reservation\
 Added exception handling for modify reservation\
 Refined login error message and clear user on logout\
+Fixed indentation and try-except structure for menu and reservation methods\

 ### Completed Part 10